Signaling Protocol Specification

 Environment setup sequence diagram

-• POST /safety-area/origin
+• POST /safety-area/world-origin

 Set the world origin.